 - Tennessee actually provided more soldiers to inter-state wars than any other territory.
 This, at least, goes some way to further explain its Volunteer State nickname.

 - Many people in Tennessee refer to themselves as Butternuts.
 This dates back to the colors of the state’s Civil War uniforms.

-Do you have any fun or interesting facts about Tennessee that we’ve not mentioned?
-Share them here in the comments section below!
+Do you know any fun facts about Tennessee?
+Share them in the comments below!